OHDSI/CaseControl/README.md

 1. On Windows, make sure [RTools](http://cran.r-project.org/bin/windows/Rtools/) is installed.
 2. The DatabaseConnector and SqlRender packages require Java.
 Java can be downloaded from
 <a href="http://www.java.com" target="_blank">http://www.java.com</a>.
-3. In R, use the following commands to download and install SelfControlledCaseSeries:
+3. In R, use the following commands to download and install CaseControl:

   ```r
   install.packages("devtools")